Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/1-Authentication/sign-in-auth-context/README.md

 products:
   - azure
   - msal-java
-  - azure-active-directory
+  - entra
-name: Enable your Java Servlet web app to sign in users with the Microsoft Entra platform and step-up the authentication challenge on demand.
-urlFragment: ms-identity-java-servlet-webapp-authentication
+urlFragment: java-servlet-webapp-authentication
-description: "This sample demonstrates a Java Servlet web app that signs in users with the Microsoft Entra platform and to step up the authentication challenge on demand."
+description: "This sample demonstrates a Java Servlet web app that signs users in with the Microsoft Entra platform and steps up the authentication challenge on-demand."
 ---
 # Enable your Java Servlet web app to sign in users to your Azure Active Directory tenant with the Microsoft identity platform

 ## Overview

-This sample demonstrates a Java Servlet web app that signs in users to your Azure Active Directory tenant using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).
+This sample demonstrates a Java Servlet web app that signs users in to your Microsoft Entra tenant using the [Microsoft Authentication Library (MSAL) for Java](https://learn.microsoft.com/entra/msal/java/).
 It also demonstrates how to step-up the authentication challenge by requiring multi-factor authentication (MFA) for certain routes.

 ![Overview](./ReadmeFiles/topology.png)

+>**Note**
-Important: Make sure you understand the [basic web site authentication sample](../sign-in) first.
-This shows how to sing-in users.
+>Make sure you understand the [basic web site authentication sample](../sign-in) first.
+This shows how to sign users in.

 ## Scenario

 This web application shows how to challenge users to authenticate for some routes and challenge users to authenticate and perform MFA for other routes.

-1. Some web site actions (routes) need the user to be authenticated and some web site actions (routes) require the user to be have authenticated and to have passed MFA.
+1. Some web site actions (routes) need the user to be authenticated and others require the user to be authenticated and to have passed the MFA challenge.
-1. An authentication context "c1" has already been created and associated with MFA
+1. An authentication context `c1` has already been created and associated with MFA
-1. If an MFA route is accessed by the user, the ID token is checked for proof of MFA - a claim named "arcs" with the value "C1"
+1. If an MFA route is accessed by the user, the ID token is checked for proof of MFA - a claim named `arcs` with the value `C1`
-1. If an id token does not exist (i.e. user is not authenticated at all) or if the claim does not exist (they have not MFA-ed), the user is challenged to MFA.
+1. If an ID token does not exist (i.e., user is not authenticated at all) or if the claim does not exist (they have not passed the MFA challenge), the user is challenged to MFA.
 This means that they are redirected to the authorization page and a claims challenge is appended to the authorization URI.

 Example claim challenge: `{"id_token":{"acrs":{"essential":true,"value":"c1"}}}`

+>**Note**
-**Important** MFA is only one of the many [Conditional Access](https://learn.microsoft.com/azure/active-directory/conditional-access/overview) controls available.
+>MFA is one of the many [Conditional Access](https://learn.microsoft.com/azure/active-directory/conditional-access/overview) controls available.
 Any of them may be used.

 ## Prerequisites